ZProLegend007/Project-Data-Management-SQL/Part1.md

      - Change show access group
      - Change show rent cost
 - Admins able to see rentals, financial statistics, users, overall information
+- Data needs to be easily input-able one way or another (will be done automatically through GUI, hence user application)
 - Information readily available to authorised parties
 - Information readily editable to authorised parties